FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

 10. Provide option as part of connection property (item 9) to unset session time zone of item 8.

-    Session time zone value `server` will not set the session time zone, and will retain backwards compatible behaviour for `WITHOUT TIME ZONE` types and use JVM default time zone for interpretation for `java.sql.Time`/`java.sql.Timestamp`/`java.sql.Date`.
+    Session time zone value `server` will not set the session time zone.
+The Firebird server will use its default time zone, while the JVM uses the JVM default time zone (these might be different!).
+This will retain backwards compatible behaviour for `WITHOUT TIME ZONE` types and use JVM default time zone for interpretation for `java.sql.Time`/`java.sql.Timestamp`/`java.sql.Date`.

 11. The driver-side session time zone for deriving time/timestamp values will also be applied when connecting to earlier Firebird versions.